KhronosGroup/libclcxx/README.md

 This repository makes use of functionality from the [llvm-project](https://github.com/llvm/llvm-project) i.e. clang and libcxx.

-### Getting the source code and building Libclcxx
+### Getting the source code and building libclcxx

 1. Clone libclcxx:

 	* ``git clone https://github.com/KhronosGroup/libclcxx.git``

-2. Configure and build Libclcxx and its dependencies:
+2. Configure and build libclcxx and its dependencies:

 	* ``cd libclcxx``